jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: Understanding How Organisms Adapt Their Behaviors to Environmental Challenges
 Highlights:
-	•	Explains the foundational principles of behavioral ecology: cost-benefit analysis, inclusive fitness, evolutionarily stable strategies (ESS).
+	•	Explores cost-benefit analyses in foraging, mate selection, and social structures.
-	•	Shows how these principles apply to everything from wildlife conservation to human social dynamics.
+	•	Touches on inclusive fitness, evolutionary stable strategies (ESS), and how these shape populations.
-	•	Links the field to broader trends in anthropology, such as examining foraging and resource allocation.
+	•	Connects principles to human behavioral ecology, informing insights into subsistence and social norms.

-Read the full post →
+Read Full Post →

 ⸻